 Saturday, November 30, 2019

-A tale in the vein of Horatio Alger's stories of young men facing challenges.
-Great reading for young men who crave adventure and suspense.
-Three short stories by other authors as an added bonus:
+A tale in the vein of Horatio Alger's stories of young men facing

 THE WALNUT ROD